Updated June 17, 2023

 print("Specifying SystemError exception in this block works.")

-Explanation: So in the above, we can see in except block we are declaring SystemExit instead of BaseException in except block.
+Explanation: So in the above, we can see in except block, we are declaring SystemExit instead of BaseException in except block.
 So by this, we can conclude that both codes can be used to handle such exceptions.
 In Python, SystemExit Exception is raised when sys.exit() function is called because the call to this function converts to SystemError exception to execute handlers and debug a script without running the risk of losing control.
-When this function is executed in python program this exception when raised which means if it is not handled then Python interpreter exits the Python program without any traceback message of error is printed in the output.
-Let us see this in the below program
+When this function is executed in a Python program, this exception when raised, which means if it is not handled, then the Python interpreter exits the Python program without any traceback message of error printed in the output.
+Let us see this in the below program.

 print("Program to demonstrate sys.exit() function")

 Explanation: In the above program, we can see when the limit variable declared in the program is less than 18, then the program exits using sys.exit() function, and it will not print any message or traceback error of SystemError exception; instead, it directly exits the program.
 And if the limit is above 18, then the print message is printed on the output screen.
 That can be seen in the below screenshot.